muzafferkadir/muxflow/README.md

-# MuxFlow
+# AppletFlow

-**Build AI-Powered Mini Apps with Visual Workflows**

-MuxFlow is an open-source workflow builder for creating AI-powered mini applications.
+AppletFlow is an open-source workflow builder for creating AI-powered mini applications.
 Connect prompts, AI models, and tools to create powerful, interactive workflows that can be deployed as standalone applications.

 ## ✨ Features